-4. Mild/Moderate Level I Professional Course Requirements B. Level I, Track 2
+4. Internship in Special Education Mild/Moderate Level I Professional Course Requirements B. Level I. Track 2

-D. L evei 1, 1rack 2
+D. Level 1, ITACK 2

-EDUC 530 Introduction to Individual
+SPED 530 Introduction to Individual

 Differences 3

-EDUC 531 Tests, Measurements, and
+SPED 531 Tests, Measurements, and

 Instructional Planning 3

-SPED 562 Practicum I: Exceptional Settings 3

-Advanced Course work:
+EDUC 571 Curriculum Foundations 3

+EDUC 572 Advanced Educational

+Psychology 3

+TEP 505 Clinical Experiences in

+Classroom Management 3

+TEP 515 Clinical Experiences in Teaching

+Reading and Writing 3

+TEP 565A Pre-Intern Teaching I, K-8 1

+TEP 565B Pre-Intern Teaching II, K-8 1

+TEP 575A Intern Teaching I, K-8 1

+TEP 575B Intern Teaching II, K-8 1

 SPED 535 Counseling, Collaboration, and

 Consultation 3

 SPED 536 Diagnosis of Mild to Moderate

 Disabilities 3

 SPED 537 Theories and Interventions in

 Behavior Disorders 3

 SPED 540 Mild to Moderate Disabilities

 in General Education 3

-SPED 563 Practicum II: Mild to Moderate 3

-TEP 515 Clinical Experiences in Teaching

-Reading and Writing 3

-Appropriate substitutes may be approved by the department with submission of a course work substitution application, course description and/or syllabus, , and official transcripts.
+Appropriate substitutes may be approved by the department with submission of a course work substitution application, course description and/or syllabus, and official transcripts.
 This application will be considered only after full admission is granted to the specific credential program and units substituted may not apply to C.L.A.D. or M.A. classes.
 Students with substituted courses may be required to choose alternative courses to satisfy the unit requirement of the program.